nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 	- <span class="label label-success">SELECTED</span> / <span class="label label-info">DECISION</span> A decision has been made for first release.
 	- <span class="label label-warning">ASSUMPTION</span> An assumption has been made which is under review/needs validated.

-## Developer ecosystem

-Our developer ecosystem takes you through each stage of a typical GP Connect API project.
-Click on a stage to find out more.

-{% include developer_journey.html %}

 ## Provide feedback

 To provide feedback on the GP Connect specification please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).